comsec-group/vmscape/vmscape/README.md

 # inside the virtual machine that just started you can run the attack
 ./attack

+# to stop the virtual machine, press Ctrl-A, X
 ```

 > [!todo] More details will be added in the coming days